BrianP8701/swarmstar/journal.md

 okay we've now finished implementing the configuration stage.
 Designed everything so the swarm is compatible with any platform!

 Now we need to implement the executors and nodes.

+# Consistency
+This system needs consistency.
+Later we'll need to add so that only one node can:
+    retrieve and update the state, history, or any space at one time.

+But obv read only operations can be done at the same time.

+Just keep this in mind!